Fire Science Technology (FS)

 Course classification: CTE

-FS120 Building Const Related to Fire Svc 3 credits (3 lec hrs/wk)
+FS120 Building Construction Related to Fire Service 3 credits (3 lec hrs/wk)

 This course provides the components of building construction related to firefighter and life safety.
 The elements of construction and design of structures are shown to be key factors when inspecting buildings, preplanning fire operations, and operating at emergencies.